ahicks92/fastnet/specification.md

 A packet is a chunk of data with any content of no more than 8192 bytes.

 A transport is a mechanism for the delivery of packets.
-Examples of transportsd include TCP and UDP.
+Examples of transports include TCP and UDP.
 If the underlying mechanism powering a transport does not work directly with packets, it is the job of the transport to abstract it.
 As a concrete example, TCP would require length prefixes.